thatmlopsguy/thatmlopsguy.github.io/content/quotes.md

 “You maybe able to fool the voters, but not the atmosphere.”
 __Donella Meadows__

+“Waste no more time arguing about what a good man should be.
+Be one.“ __Marcus Aurelius__

 “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.”
 __Socrates__

+“It is not the man who has too little, but the man who craves more, that is poor.”
+__Seneca__

 “If you think education is expensive, try ignorance.”
 __Derek Bok__